-An avid gamer for decades, Austin also boasts an average typing speed of 75 words per minute so you can trust that he has put these devices under the utmost amount of scrutiny.
-Ross has more than ten years of product testing experience, most recently in the realm of tech products.
-He has reviewed all kinds of electronic devices ranging from power tools to Bluetooth trackers.
-With their combined knowledge and experience you can rest assured that you are reading an unbiased and straightforward review.
+An avid gamer for decades, Austin also boasts an average typing speed of 75 words per minute, so you can trust that he has put these devices under the utmost amount of scrutiny.
+Ross has more than ten years of product testing experience, most recently in the tech product realm.
+He has reviewed all kinds of electronic devices, ranging from power tools to Bluetooth trackers.
+With their combined knowledge and experience, you can rest assured that you are reading an unbiased and straightforward review.

-It is the digital era and we pride ourselves on our adept team of virtual wordsmiths.
-Testing ergonomic keyboards was an obvious choice for us because here at GearLab we like to keep our team as comfortable as possible.
-Our testers logged hundreds of hours shredding the qwerty during the workweek as well as a hefty dose of leisure time gaming so that we could get an all-encompassing feel for each model's overall performance.
+It is the digital era, and we pride ourselves on our adept team of virtual wordsmiths.
+Testing ergonomic keyboards was an obvious choice for us because here at GearLab, we like to keep our team as comfortable as possible.
+Our testers logged hundreds of hours shredding the qwerty during the workweek and spent a hefty dose of leisure time gaming so that we could get an all-encompassing feel for each model's overall performance.

 Analysis and Test Results

-To meticulously assess the strengths and weaknesses of every model in our review, we used our in-house team of typing wizards to compare the keyboards side-by-side.
+To meticulously assess every model's strengths and weaknesses in our review, we used our in-house team of typing wizards to compare the keyboards side-by-side.
 We broke our score down into three metrics — ergonomics, learning curve, and noise.

 These devices are specifically designed to minimize discomfort.
-For this reason, we dedicated the bulk of our evaluation to the natural feel and pleasantness of each model.
-To measure an ergonomic value we used our panel of professional product testers to use each keyboard for hours and hours in an everyday work setting.
+For this reason, we dedicated the bulk of our evaluation to each model's natural feel and pleasantness.
+To measure an ergonomic value, we used our panel of professional product testers to use each keyboard for hours and hours in an everyday work setting.
 After weeks of testing, it was clear which models are the most comfortable.

-One thing that nearly all ergonomic keyboards have in common is that they split the keypad itself down the middle and angle the two halves outward toward the elbows in order to give the typist a more relaxed and natural feel.
-There is a large degree of variance between the models on the market when it comes to this particular piece of the design.
+One feature that nearly all ergonomic keyboards have in common is they split the keypad itself down the middle and angle the two halves outward toward the elbows to give the typist a more relaxed and natural feel.
+There is a large degree of variance between the models on the market regarding this particular piece of the design.

-Our two favorite models when it comes to lateral angle options are the Kinesis Freestyle2 and the Goldtouch GTN-0099 V2.
-The Freestyle2 allows you to leave the two halves wholly assembled like a standard keyboard, articulate the device at the upper split using a flexible pivot, or completely disconnect the sides and angle them however your heart desires.
+When it comes to lateral angle options, our two favorite models are the Goldtouch GTN-0099 V2 and the Kinesis Freestyle2.
+The Freestyle2 allows you to leave the two halves wholly assembled like a standard keyboard, articulate the device at the upper split using a flexible pivot, or completely disconnect the sides and angle them how your heart desires.
 The GTN-0099 can also be used as a standard keyboard or spread outward at the middle pivot up to 30 degrees.

-Most ergonomic keyboards have a set degree of lateral wrist angle, which we find to work just fine for most people so long as you have a general idea of the angles that you prefer.
-If you'd like maximum articulation out of a fixed single piece model check out the Microsoft Natural 4000.
-This device has a small distance between each half of the qwerty which Microsoft was clever enough to add a zoom key into.
+Most ergonomic keyboards have a set degree of lateral wrist angle, which we find to work just fine for most people so long as you have a general idea of the angle you prefer.
+If you'd like maximum articulation out of a fixed single piece model, check out the Microsoft Natural 4000.
+This device has a small distance between each half of the qwerty, which Microsoft was clever enough to add a zoom key into.

 Tenting refers to the inclination between the two halves of a split keyboard.
-The purpose is to reduce hand pronation — in other words your palms facing straight down.
-With a tented keyboard, your wrists are typing at more natural angles which many people find to be much more comfortable than a flat keyboard.
-Ergonomic keyboards currently available on the market offer tenting angles anywhere from 0 to 90 degrees.
+The purpose is to reduce hand pronation — in other words, when your palms face straight down.
+With a tented keyboard, your wrists are typing at more natural angles, which many people find much more comfortable than a flat keyboard.
+Ergonomic keyboards that are currently available on the market offer tenting angles anywhere from 0 to 90 degrees.

 For those that are looking to go vertical, we recommend the SafeType Keyboard V902.
-If you want a bit of adjustability and you are ready to spend a bit more on an accessory for your keyboard, the Kinesis Freestyle2 has a platform that adjusts between 20 and 90 degrees available for purchase.
+If you want a bit of adjustability and you're ready to spend a bit more on an accessory for your keyboard, the Kinesis Freestyle2 has a platform available for purchase that adjusts between 20 and 90 degrees.

-If you want a model with adjustable tenting options but know that you aren't going to be going too crazy with your angles, check out the Goldtouch GTN-0099.
-Sometimes it's nice to not worry about extra settings and adjustments.
-If you want a static one-piece ergonomic keyboard that still offers a bit of tenting check out the Microsoft Natural Ergonomic Keyboard 4000 or the Logitech K350 Wireless Wave.
+If you want a model with adjustable tenting options but know that you aren't going to go too crazy with your angles, check out the Goldtouch GTN-0099.
+Sometimes it's nice not to worry about extra settings and adjustments.
+If you want a static one-piece ergonomic keyboard that still offers a bit of tenting, check out the Microsoft Natural Ergonomic Keyboard 4000 or the Logitech K350 Wireless Wave.

-The slope of a keyboard refers to the angle set between the tips of your fingers and the bottoms of your palms.
-This front-to-back setting can have a drastic effect on your overall comfort, and that comfort level largely depends on the height of your chair and desk.
-For some people, a keyboard with a slope toward the typist will make the most sense while for other people a negative slope will be the best.
+The slope of a keyboard refers to the angle set between your fingertips and the bottoms of your palms.
+This front-to-back setting can have a drastic effect on your overall comfort, and that comfort level largely depends on your chair and desk's height.
+For some, a keyboard with a slope toward the typist will make the most sense, while for others, a negative slope will be the best.

 If you're looking for a positive slope, the Logitech K350 Wireless Wave offers settings at 0, 4, and 8 degrees.
-For those looking for negative slope the Goldtouch GTN-0099 V2 includes feet that offer a minimal angle, and the Microsoft Natural 4000 was designed with a permanent negative slope.
+If you are looking for a negative slope, the Goldtouch GTN-0099 V2 includes feet that provide a minimal angle, and the Microsoft Natural 4000 was designed with a permanent negative slope.

-If you are used to typing on a traditional keyboard, or especially on a laptop, adjusting to a raised, vertical, or articulated keyboard is going to take some getting used to.
-We took detailed notes on which keyboards we thought were more difficult to learn to use and which ones were intuitive and simple to use right from the get-go.
+If you are used to typing on a traditional keyboard, or especially on a laptop, adjusting to a raised, vertical, or articulated keyboard will take some getting used to.
+We took detailed notes on which keyboards we thought were more challenging to learn to use and which ones were intuitive and simple to use right from the get-go.

-The easiest ergonomic keyboards to get used to are the ones that are the most similar to standard and laptop keyboards.
-If you want an ergonomic feel, but don't want to spend much time cutting into productivity in order to make the switch we think the Logitech K350 Wireless Wave and Microsoft Natural 4000 are fantastic options.
-If you are prepared to completely change up your typing style and are ready for a good amount of getting used to, go for the SafeType V902.
-We found this model to be a bit of a pain at first, but once you're used to it it is one of the best.
+The easiest ergonomic keyboards to get used to are the ones that are most similar to standard and laptop keyboards.
+If you want an ergonomic feel but don't want to spend much time cutting into productivity to make the switch, we think the Logitech K350 Wireless Wave and Microsoft Natural 4000 are fantastic options.
+If you are prepared to change up your typing style entirely and are ready for a big learning curve, go for the SafeType V902.
+We found this model to be a bit of a pain at first, but once you're used to it, it is one of the best.

-Our favorite models for learning are those that are the most adjustable because you can begin with a standard layout and try out the angles and setting to see which are the best for your individual needs.
+Our favorite learning models are the most adjustable because you can begin with a standard layout and try out the angles and setting to see which are the best for your individual needs.
 The Goldtouch GTN-0099 V2 is the best for this if you're looking for a standalone model.
-If you're ready to accessorize we recommend the Kinesis Freestyle2.
+If you're ready to accessorize, we recommend the Kinesis Freestyle2.